-On January 12, 2018, the Centers for Medicare and Medicaid Services (CMS) approved a Section 1115 demonstration waiver in Kentucky, entitled "Kentucky Helping to Engage and Achieve Long Term Health" or KY HEALTH.
-The overall demonstration includes 2 major components: (1) a program called Kentucky HEALTH that modifies the state's existing Medicaid expansion and applies new policies to the current Medicaid expansion population, as well as most other adults covered by Medicaid; and (2) a Substance Use Disorder (SUD) program available to all Medicaid enrollees.
-Kentucky implemented a traditional Medicaid expansion, according to the terms set out in the Affordable Care Act (ACA), in January 2014.
+What is the history of Medicaid expansion in Kentucky?
+Kentucky originally implemented a traditional Medicaid expansion, according to the terms set out in the Affordable Care Act (ACA), in

+January 2014.
 Subsequently, Governor Bevin, who ran on a platform to end the Medicaid expansion and dismantle the State-Based Marketplace, was elected in December, 2015.
 Post-election, the Governor instead decided to seek a Section 1115 waiver to change the state's traditional Medicaid expansion.
 On the same day that CMS approved Kentucky's waiver, Governor Bevin issued an executive order directing the state to terminate the Medicaid expansion if a court decides that one or more of the waiver provisions are illegal and cannot be implemented.
+Research points to gains in coverage and reductions in the uninsured, increases in access and health care utilization, and positive fiscal impacts as a result of the Medicaid expansion in Kentucky and other expansion states.
+Since implementing the ACA, Kentucky's nonelderly adult uninsured rate fell from 20% in 2013 to 9% in 2016.
+Nearly 462,000 adults were enrolled in Medicaid expansion coverage as of FY 2016.

+What are the provisions in the waiver?
 This fact sheet summarizes key provisions of Kentucky's approved waiver.
 Specific details are included in Table 1.